Gastric Sleeve is known formally as Laparoscopic Sleeve Gastrectomy

-The Sleeve Gastrectomy is now the most commonly performed Bariatric Surgery and brings an excellent balance of long term sustained weight loss, together with a great quality of life.
+Gastric Sleeve is now the most commonly performed Bariatric surgical procedure used for the treatment of obesity.
+It provides an excellent balance of long-term, sustained weight loss together with a great quality of life.

 - Excellent weight loss success and long-term maintenance.